Welcome to KadazanHomeland

 - Muot ko dati mantad nomboo haid o komohoingan Tinau Kadazan.
 Ti-uot diti avasi toomod.
 Ingkaa no potitikid tinau tuhun id vinoun.
 Au tumood zioho do mongiho do susuzan do tuhun dioho sondii.

-- Meaning of Kadazan Words
+- Meaning of Kadazan Words and Phrases

 - The meaning of Kadazan words listed previously HERE is intended to help you verify the extent of your knowledge on the Kadazan language.